 - Images, sound recordings & videos

-Secondary sources comment upon, explain, or interpret primary sources.
+Secondary sources comment upon, analyze, explain, or interpret primary sources.
 They may include scholarly books, journal and magazine articles, encyclopedias, dictionaries, biographies, reviews, and textbooks.

-Find Collections of Primary Sources
+Find Primary Sources in the Library Catalog

 To find primary sources in the catalog, combine your keyword(s) searching Subject Contains with one or all of the following terms: